 Hybrid

-Most mature orgs combine Waterfall structure with Agile delivery
+Most mature organisations now blend Waterfall governance with Agile delivery

 01 — Overview